-F. Meetings.
+E. Meetings.

 - 1. Annual Member Meeting.
 The annual meeting of the board of directors shall be held in November of each year.
-The purpose of the annual meeting of member shall be to elect directors to fill expiring directorship terms and to take up any other business, which may properly come before a meeting of the member in accordance with this Certificate of Incorporation or the Intergovernmental Agreement. - 2.
+The purpose of the annual meeting of member shall be to elect directors to fill expiring directorship terms and to take up any other business which may properly come before a meeting of the member in accordance with this Certificate of Incorporation or the Intergovernmental Agreement. - 2.
 Regular Board Meetings.
-Regular meetings of the board of directors shall be held in the months of January, March, May, September, and November.
+Regular meetings of the board of directors shall be held in-person, virtually, or hybrid in or around the months of January, March, May, September, and November.
 The time, date, and location of each meeting shall be established by vote of the board at its annual meeting.
-Written notice of each regular meeting shall be sent by mail, or electronic means, to board members at least seven (7) days prior to the scheduled meeting.
-The meeting notice shall specify the time, date, location, and agenda for the meeting and shall include the minutes of the previous meeting. - 3.
-Special Board Meeting.
-Special meetings may be held at the call of the Chairperson or by petition to the Secretary signed by not less than twenty-five percent (25%) of the voting directors and setting forth the reason for calling a special meeting.
-The Secretary shall be responsible to see that the call of a special board meeting shall: (a) as appropriate, include the written request of at least twenty-five percent (25%) of the board members to convene a special meeting; (b) be issued not less than five (5) calendar days after the Chairperson receives the petition for a special meeting; and, if called by petition, (c) assure that the meeting is called for a date not less than three (3) days nor more than five (5) days from the date of the issuance of the call of the special meeting.

-- 4. Committee Meetings.
-Due to the ever-changing regional workforce demands, Committee meetings will be called at the discretion of the chair. - 5.
+Written notice of each regular meeting shall be sent by mail, or electronic means, to board members at least seven (7)

+days prior to the scheduled meeting.
+The meeting notice shall specify the time, date, location, connection information (if applicable), and agenda for the meeting and shall include the minutes of the previous meeting.

+- 3. Special Board Meeting.
+Special meetings may be held in-person, virtually, or hybrid at the call of the Chairperson or by petition to the Secretary signed by not less than twenty-five percent (25%) of the voting directors and setting forth the reason for calling a special meeting.
+The Secretary shall be responsible to see that the call of a special board meeting shall: (a) as appropriate, include the written request of at least twenty-five percent (25%) of the board members to convene a special meeting; (b) be issued not less than five (5) calendar days after the Chairperson receives the petition for a special meeting; and, if called by petition, (c) assure that the meeting is called for a date not less than three (3) days nor more than five (5) days from the date of the issuance of the call of the special meeting. - 4.
+Committee Meetings.
+Due to the ever-changing regional workforce demands, Committee meetings will be called at the discretion of the Chair, and may be held in-person, virtually, or hybrid. - 5.
 Public Notice and Attendance.
 All meetings of the board of directors and its committees shall be subject to the provisions of Connecticut's Freedom of Information Act.
 Compliance shall include: (a) the filing with the municipal clerks of each municipality within the Eastern Connecticut Workforce Development Area, not later than January 31 of each year, the yearly schedule of regular meetings of the board of directors and the Council; and (b) notice to such municipal clerks of all special meetings.
-All meetings of the board of directors and its committees shall be public meetings, although within the limitations imposed by the Freedom of Information Act, the board of directors, its committees, and the council may vote to go into executive session. - 6.
+All meetings of the board of directors and its committees shall be public meetings, although within the limitations imposed by the Freedom of Information Act, the board of directors, its committees, and the Council may vote to go into executive session.
+A call-in line will be provided for use by Directors of the Board only in the event that additional Director participation be needed to reach quorum for any Regular meeting of the Board of Directors. - 6.
 Order of Business.
-The regular order of business of board meetings shall be: - (a) Call to order.
+The regular order of business of board meetings shall be:

+- (a) Call to order.

 - (b) Roll call of directors to establish a quorum.

 - (c) Public comments.

 - (d) Minutes of the previous meeting.

 - (e) Correspondence.

-- (f) Connecticut Employment and Training Commission Report.

-- (g) Additions to the agenda.
+- (f) Governor's Workforce Council report

-- (h) Report of the Chairperson/President/CEO.
+- (g) Report of the Chairperson/President/CEO.

-- (i) Reports of committees.
+- (h) Reports of committees.

 - (i) Old business.

-- (k) New business.
+- (j) New business.

-- (I) Adjournment.
+- (k) Adjournment.